 - Restrictions on Passport: A party who falls behind in meeting his or her court-ordered child support obligation can encounter significant restrictions on international travel.
 Specifically, DCSE can request the Secretary of State to deny an application for a passport, revoke an already issued passport, or restrict travel.

-If you have a child support collection issue in Virginia, you should speak with an experienced family lawyer as soon as possible to discuss your options.
-The Virginia family lawyers of Livesay & Myers are experienced with child support issues in jurisdictions across Northern Virginia.
+If you have a child support collection issue in Virginia, be sure to review your options with an experienced family law attorney in your area.
+Livesay & Myers, P.C. has a team of experienced family lawyers across offices in Fairfax, Arlington, Ashburn, Manassas, and Fredericksburg, representing clients across Northern Virginia.
 Contact us to schedule a consultation today.